mattCoppola/transportation-search-api-capstone/README.md

 # City • Mode | Thinkful API Capstone
 ## Project Description
 This app provides a user the ability to quickly locate the nearest bikeshare stations and bustops around their current location.
+They can also search for a specific address or landmark to see these transportation modes too.
 Selecting a Marker Icon or Selection in the Listings tab will provide more information on the selected mode.

 Along with Mapbox, this app uses two API's:  Transitland and Coord
 * [Mapbox](https://www.mapbox.com/ "Mapbox Homepage")